Top SaaS Inbound Marketing Strategies for 2022

 By writing out comparison posts, you are helping your customers feel confident in their choices, and you are getting a good chance to make use of your strong features.

 However, there are certain risks involved in comparison posts.
-Firstly, the reader is aware of your possible bias, they are suspicious about your intentions, so it’s definitely not the place to exaggerate your brand while dragging your competition down.
+Firstly, the reader will be aware of your possible bias, and so, naturally, they will be a little suspicious about your intentions.
+This is why comparison posts are definitely not the place to exaggerate your brand while dragging your competition down.
 Tell them the comparison in a simplified and honest way: state facts, not opinions.

 Another point to keep in mind is to keep the comparison short and concise.
 If you compare twenty features, you’re only going to confuse the reader more as they now have to compare the importance of these twenty features.
 Boil down the comparison into the features that may be detrimental to buyers’ decisions.
 This way, you don’t have to leave the decision up to the customer in the end.